JuhaniUri/commands-cheatsheet/General/Backups/Readme.md

 ### Recovery testing and documentation
 * Yearly or Quarterly.
-* Documentation should be easy to read (command by command with explations/recovery time) as when disater will you be in hurry.
+* Documentation should be easy to read (command by command with expiations/recovery time) as when disaster will you be in hurry.

 ### Monitoring
 * Status (OK or failed)